boschrexroth/ctrlx-automation-sdk/doc/setup_qemu_ubuntu.md

 ## Installation on Linux Host

 You have to install both QEMU and KVM on your host system.
-Therefor you can run this script:
+Therefore you can run this script:

     ~/ctrlx-automation-sdk/scripts/environment/install-qemu.sh